-- Launch Local Security Policy from Start > Settings > Control Panel > Administrative Tools > Local Security Policy or, on Windows 2012 operating systems, on the Start screen, click Control Panel. - 2 From the Local Security Settings dialog box, select Local Policies > User Rights Assignment from the tree view in the left panel. - 3 Double-click on Log on as a service option from the right panel, to display the Local Security Policy Setting.
+- Open Local Security Policy from the Start screen. - 2 From the Local Security Settings dialog box, select Local Policies > User Rights Assignment from the tree view in the left panel. - Double-click on Log on as a service option from the right panel, to display the Local Security Policy Setting.
 In this window add Administrators group to the list of users. - Click OK to complete the procedure.
-4